 If all else fails, there is pesticide.
-Any bug spray will work if sprayed directly on the stink bug (Lysol also works and smells better).
+Any bug spray will work if sprayed directly on the stink bug, but Lysol also works and smells better.

 Steinau says there also are materials that provide residual protection, like Talstar Pro and a new product called Suspend PolyZone.
 These products work well if you treat your home's exterior under the eaves, entryways, and cracks and crevices.